$1,500 Sales Tax Cap on Boats

 6

-Title, Register & Hit the Water
+Title, Register & Insure

-The lender will file the title with their lien noted.
-Register the boat with the NC Wildlife Resources Commission.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.
-Get your NC registration numbers and you're ready to boat!

-New vs. Used Boat Financing in North Carolina
+New vs. Used Boat Financing

 Both have advantages.
 Here's how they compare from a financing perspective.